terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 This switch is meant as a debug switch to help find mis-configured tasks, it causes only invalid tasks and the tasks in the tree hierarchy above them to be output.
+To verify task validity, this change runs all queries defined for a task, no matter what the tasks state is; this makes it possible to detect some additional configuration problems which may not be detected when running normally.
 If all tasks are properly configured, this switch should not output anything.
 This switch is particularly useful in combination with the **\-\-@PLUGIN@\-\-preview** switch.

 When tasks are appended to changes, they will have a "task" section under the plugins section like below: